 1 9 6 4 – 1 9 7 2 (UK)

-From its theme tune straight out of a smoky jazz cellar to its intentionally minimalist set and nattily attired presenters like Joan Bakewell (who earned Frank Muir's accolade, "the thinking man's crumpet") and Tony Bilbow, Late Night Line-Up - and its weekend counterpart The Look of the Week - could not have been more evocative of the 1960s arts scene if it had tried.
+From its theme tune straight out of a smoky jazz cellar to its intentionally minimalist set and nattily attired presenters like Joan Bakewell (who was christened “the thinking man’s crumpet” by writer and comedian Frank Muir) and Tony Bilbow, this live late night arts discussion programme – and its weekend counterpart (The Look of the Week) – could not have been more evocative of the 1960s arts scene if it had tried.

-Arriving with the launch of BBC2 in 1964, by 1969 Late Night Line-Up had become one of the first British television programmes to be recorded and broadcast in colour, and continued to present unusual angles on contemporary culture through to 1972.
+Arriving with the launch of BBC2 in 1964 as Line Up (a nightly ten-minute preview of the channel’s evening programmes), by 1969 Late Night Line-Up had become one of the first British television programmes to be recorded and broadcast in colour and continued to present unusual angles on contemporary culture through to 1972.